-The AD73322's DAC is loaded from the DAC register contents just before the ADC register contents are loaded to the serial register (SDOFS going high).
+The AD73322L's DAC is loaded from the DAC register contents just before the ADC register contents are loaded to the serial register (SDOFS going high).
 This default DAC load position can be advanced in time to occur earlier with respect to the SDOFS going high.
-Figure 45 shows an example of the ADC unload and DAC load sequence.
-At time t_1 the SDOFS is raised to indicate that a new ADC word is ready.
-Following the SDOFS pulse, 16 bits of ADC data are clocked out on SDO in the subsequent 16 SCLK cycles finishing at time t_2 where the DSP's SPORT will have received the 16-bit word.
-The DSP may process this information and generate a DAC word to be sent to the AD73322.
-Time t_3 marks the beginning of the sequence of sending the DAC word to the AD73322.
-This sequence ends at time t_4 where the DAC register will be updated from the 16 bits in the AD73322's serial register.
-However, the DAC will not be updated from the DAC register until time t_5 , which may not be acceptable in certain applications.
-In order to reduce this delay and load the DAC at time t_6 , the DAC advance register can be programmed with a suitable setting corresponding to the required time advance (refer to Table XI for details of DAC Timing Control settings).
+Figure 50 shows an example of the ADC unload and DAC load sequence.
+At time t_1 , the SDOFS is raised to indicate that a new ADC word is ready.
+Following the SDOFS pulse, 16 bits of ADC data are clocked out on SDO in the subsequent 16 SCLK cycles, finishing at time t_2 where the DSP's SPORT has received the 16-bit word.
+The DSP may process this information and generate a DAC word to be sent to the AD73322L.
+Time t_3 marks the beginning of the sequence of sending the DAC word to the AD73322L.
+This sequence ends at time t_4 , where the DAC register is updated from the 16 bits in the AD73322L's serial register.
+However, the DAC is not updated from the DAC register until time t_5 , which may not be accept-able in certain applications.
+In order to reduce this delay and load the DAC at time t_6 , the DAC advance register can be programmed with a suitable setting corresponding to the required time advance (refer to Table 15 for details of DAC timing control settings).